PaulinaCzarnota/Software-Engineering-2-CA-Assignment-2022-23/README.md

-This is my CA assignment for the Software Engineering 2 module in the second year of Computer Science at TU Dublin.
+This is my continuous assessment (CA) assignment for the Software Engineering 2 module in the second year of Computer Science at TU Dublin.

-The assignment involves extending and testing a more comprehensive USE model for the Library system.
+In this assignment, I extended and tested a detailed USE model for a Library system.
+I selected this topic due to my keen interest in library management systems and my previous hands-on experience with related code in USE during lab sessions.

-This assignment was chosen due to its alignment with my interests and prior experience working on Library code in USE during labs.
-It presents an exciting challenge by exploring extra use case scenarios and creating various types of diagrams to visualize the system's components and interactions.
-Additionally, it involves testing constraints with objects and using SOIL implementations for easier testing.
+The project posed an exciting challenge, allowing me to explore additional use case scenarios and develop various UML diagrams to illustrate the system's components and their interactions.
+Additionally, I tested constraints with objects and implemented SOIL for efficient testing, enhancing the overall robustness of the model.

-Grade Received: 65%
+**Grade Received:** 65%